 Add and Remove Classes

 Adding and removing custom classes using the Class Manager is really simple.
 In the top right corner of the Class Manager there are two buttons, one marked with a – symbol and one marked with a + symbol.
-The button marked with a – symbol will remove the currently selected class when Left Clicked and the button marked with a + will add a new custom class when it is Left Clicked.
+The button marked with a – symbol will remove classes and the button marked with a + symbol will add a new one.

 When you click the + button to add a new class you will be presented with a new sub window containing an input field and a drop down button.
 To create your new custom class enter the class name in the text field and then click the button labelled Add Class which is located in the bottom right corner of the sub-window.